HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 {{ figure_markup(
   image="privacy-websites-with-fingerprintjs-library.png",
   caption="Websites using FingerprintJS",
-  description="This figure shows the percentage of websites using FingerprintJS.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJMtHv0Y1JcQJkcVyrqBk9dsujZeDtOZEv7uvE0xM2VrQSuTUDFya41TeRlTZDDe2rWmHwDghW3Dev/pubchart?oid=1556252953&format=interactive", sheets_gid="222110824", sql_file="percent_of_websites_with_fingerprinting.sql "
+  description="Barchart showing 0.17% of desktop sites and 0.18% of mobile sites use FingerprintJS.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJMtHv0Y1JcQJkcVyrqBk9dsujZeDtOZEv7uvE0xM2VrQSuTUDFya41TeRlTZDDe2rWmHwDghW3Dev/pubchart?oid=1556252953&format=interactive", sheets_gid="222110824",
+  sql_file="percent_of_websites_with_fingerprinting.sql "
   )
 }}
 Although the library is present on less than 1% of websites, the main issue with fingerprinting is its persistent nature.
 Furthermore, FingerprintJS is not the only attempt at fingerprinting.
 Other libraries, tools and native code can also serve this purpose.

 ## Consent Management Platforms